Dablakbandit/spotify-playlist-downloader-with-java-gui/README.md

 Step 1: Enter Spotify Login Credentials (WARNING CREDENTIALS ARE STORED IN PLAIN TEXT)

-Step 2: Click the "npm install" button and wait for it to put some shit in the window.
+Step 2: Click the "NPM Install" button and wait for it say Node Install Finished

 ###How To Get Playlist URL